Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Sufficient and necessary conditions on the information transmission rate

 Here, we present a necessary condition on the information transmission rate required by \textit{any} control policy to render plant~\eqref{syscon} ISpS under the class of event-triggering strategies described in Section~\ref{sec:design}.
 In Section~\ref{sec:Stability}, to derive a sufficient bound that guarantees~\eqref{syscon} is ISpS, our focus has been on identifying \emph{a} quantization policy that could handle \emph{any} realization of initial condition, delay, and disturbance.
 Instead, the treatment here switches gears to focus on \emph{any} quantization policy, for which we identify at least \emph{a} realization of initial condition, delay, and disturbance that requires the necessary bound on the information transmission rate.

-We start our discussion by making the following observation about the property~\eqref{eq:jump-upp}.
-If this property is not satisfied at an arbitrary reception time $t_c^k$, i.e., $z(t_c^k)>J$, and $w(t)>0$ or $w(t)<0$ for all $t\ge t_c^k$, then $t_c^k$ will be the last triggering time.
-In this case, after $t_c^k$, the controller needs to estimate the inherently unstable plant in open loop.
-In this case, there exists a realization of the initial condition, system disturbances, and delay for which the absolute value of the state estimation error grows exponentially with time.
-Thus, for any given control policy, there exists a realization for which the absolute value of the state tends to infinity with time and \eqref{syscon} is not ISpS.
-As a consequence of this observation, our strategy to provide a necessary condition for~\eqref{syscon} to be ISpS consists of identifying a necessary condition on the information transmission rate~$R_s$ to have~\eqref{eq:jump-upp} at all reception times $\{t_c^k\}_{k \in \mathbb{N}}$.
+Our strategy to provide a necessary condition for~\eqref{syscon} to be ISpS is based on the following observation.
+Note that, if the property~\eqref{eq:jump-upp} was not satisfied at an arbitrary reception time $t_c^k$ (i.e., $z(t_c^k)>J$), and in addition either $w(t)>0$ or $w(t)<0$ for all $t\ge t_c^k$, then $t_c^k$ would be the last triggering time as~\eqref{eq:ets} would never be satisfied again.
+Then, after $t_c^k$, the controller would need to estimate the inherently unstable plant in open loop.
+This would mean that there exists a realization of the initial condition, system disturbances, and delay for which the absolute value of the state estimation error grows exponentially with time.
+Thus, for any given control policy, there would exist a realization for which the absolute value of the state tends to infinity with time, and \eqref{syscon} is not ISpS.

+As a consequence of this observation, our strategy to provide a necessary condition consists of identifying a necessary condition on the information transmission rate~$R_s$ to have~\eqref{eq:jump-upp} at all reception times $\{t_c^k\}_{k \in \mathbb{N}}$.
 In turn, we do this by finding lower bounds on the packet size $g(t_s)$ and the triggering rate~$R_{tr}$.
 We do this in two steps: first, we find a lower bound on the number of bits transmitted at each triggering event which holds irrespective of the triggering rate.
 Then, we find a lower bound on the triggering rate, and the combination leads us to the necessary condition on~$R_s$.